 Shelbyville is a tiny town located in the state of Texas.
 With a population of 100 people and just one neighborhood, Shelbyville is the 1045th largest community in Texas.
 Shelbyville has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Shelbyville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Shelbyville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Shelbyville are a mix of both white- and blue-collar jobs.
 Overall, Shelbyville is a town of professionals, managers, and transportation and shipping workers.
 There are especially a lot of people living in Shelbyville who work in community and social services (56.34%), management occupations (22.54%), and office and administrative support (0.00%).

-Because of many things, Shelbyville is a great place for families with children to consider.
-First of all, many other families with children live here, making Shelbyville a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Shelbyville has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Shelbyville is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Shelbyville’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Shelbyville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Shelbyville doesn't have a public transportation system that people use for their commute.

 The per capita income in Shelbyville in 2022 was $31,359, which is middle income relative to Texas and the nation.
 This equates to an annual income of $125,436 for a family of four.